Coupled equations for K\"ahler metrics and Yang-Mills connections: Examples and cscK metrics on ruled manifolds

 Let $(X,L)$ be a compact polarised manifold whose first Chern class $c_1(X)$ satisfies

 for some $\lambda \in \ZZ$.
 When $\lambda < 0$ (e.g. if $X$ is a high degree hypersurface of $\mathbb{P}^m$), $X$ has finite group of automorphisms and by the above result of Aubin and Yau, there exists a unique K\"ahler--Einstein metric $\omega \in c_1(L)$.
 If $\lambda = 0$, then by Yau's a solution to Calabi's Conjecture (see e.g.~\cite[Theorem~11.7]{Be}), there exists a unique Ricci flat metric on $c_1(L)$.
 As the dimension of the group of automorphisms of such manifolds is equal to its first Betti number (see \cite[Remark~11.22]{Be}), the simply connected ones (e.g. K3 surfaces) are complex Ricci flat manifolds with finite group of automorphisms.
-If $\lambda > 0$, it is unknown in general whether $X$ carries or not a K\"ahler--Einstein metric.
+If $\lambda > 0$, it has been recently proved \cite{ChDoSun,T5} that $c_1(L)$ admits a K\"ahler--Einstein metric if and only if $(X,L)$ is K-stable.
 Let us restrict to the case

 the complex surface obtained by blowing up $\mathbb{P}^2$ at $m$ generic points (see \cite{TY}).
 If we take $m$ such that $3 < m < 8$ then $c_1(X) > 0$, $X$ has finite automorphism group (see~\cite[Remark~3.12]{T4}) and it was proved in~\cite{TY} that $X$ admits a K\"ahler--Einstein metric.